-Fairfax County Health Department’s Office of Emergency Preparedness and Response (EP&R) works with Health Department staff and volunteers, government and non-governmental partners, and residents of Fairfax County to prepare for, respond to and recover from naturally occurring and man-made public health emergencies in Fairfax County.
+Fairfax County Health Department’s Division of Emergency Preparedness and Response (EP&R) works with Health Department staff and volunteers, government and non-governmental partners, and residents of Fairfax County to prepare for, respond to and recover from naturally occurring and man-made public health emergencies in Fairfax County.

 Vision: A resilient community prepared for public health emergencies.